SYNOVA-LABS/ADA/Vision_GPT/readme.md

 - **Logical Reasoning**: Performs calculations and logical operations on visual data
 - **Multimodal Understanding**: Combines visual and linguistic understanding
 - **Real-Time Processing**: Provides answers with minimal latency
+- **Contextual Awareness**: Maintains conversation history for more coherent interactions

+## Context and Session History

+The Vision GPT module maintains an ongoing record of the conversation to provide context:

+- **Session History**: All Q&A pairs from the current session are logged to a session history file
+- **Contextual Memory**: Previous questions and answers are provided to the model as context
+- **Enhanced Understanding**: This allows the model to reference previous information and maintain conversation coherence
+- **Memory Management**: The system initializes a fresh session at startup and records all interactions

+The session history provides crucial context that allows ADA to:
+- Remember previous questions and answers
+- Understand follow-up questions
+- Maintain coherent multi-turn conversations
+- Refer back to previously established information

 ## Implementation Details